mmastrac/pi-frame/README.md

 height=640
 ```

-### 4. Configure Boot Settings (Optional)
+### 4. Configure Boot Settings

-For headless operation or specific display configurations, you may need to modify boot settings:
+To boot the Pi with status images, but without systemd messages, you may need to
+modify the boot settings.

+These are provided as a sample and may depend on your Pi and screen model.

 ```bash
 # Copy boot configuration files